wikitongues/DEPRECATED-wikitongues-website/README.md

 * All page-specific stylus templates are loaded in *app.styl*, which is located in the root of the /**stylus** directory.
 * *app.styl* is loaded in *style.css*, which is located in the theme root.
 * Most pages on Wikitongues.org use custom page templates, which are stored in the theme root.
-* Each design element in **components** has pre-defined variables that can be defined differently each instance that component is loaded.
+* Design elements in **/components** have content variables that can be defined differently each time that element is loaded in a different element.
+For instance, $banner_image in the banner element component can be defined differently on different pages.

 ### Set-up Instructions